ZykeWasTaken/zyke_keyminigame/README.md

 # Information

-A non-intrusive & lightweight minigame for matching keys.
+A semi-intrusive & lightweight minigame for matching keys.
 This was created in the spirits of needing a minigame that does not automatically limit gameplay & requires a focus toggle, along with wanting something fresh.

 Will expand based on suggested features.